-But research over the last 15 years suggests that marijuana does have addictive potential, especially for teenagers.
-Current estimates indicate that one out of ten regular cannabis consumers develops a psychological addiction.
+But research over the last 15 years suggests that marijuana does have a potential for addiction, especially in teenagers.
+Current estimates indicate that one out of ten regular cannabis users develops a psychological addiction to the drug.

-People that smoke (or “vape” using vaporizer) marijuana for several months or years experience withdrawal symptoms when they suddenly stop.
+People who smoke marijuana (or “vape” it using a vaporizer) regularly for long periods of time – several months to years – often experience marijuana withdrawal symptoms when they suddenly stop.
 And that is a sign of physical dependence.

-In response, the user will need higher and higher doses to reach a similar effect.
-The brain and the body become accustomed to regular marijuana intake and begin to rely on the drug.
+In response to this growing tolerance to THC, the user needs higher and higher doses to achieve a similar effect.
+The brain and the body become accustomed to regular marijuana intake, and begin to rely on the drug.
 This is how physical dependency becomes a reality.

 What are the symptoms of marijuana withdrawal?